Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 After the step 2 job has finished, run the checker script:

 ```
-Scripts/2_preliminary_analysis_check.sh
+bash Scripts/2_preliminary_analysis_check.sh
 ```

-Any failed tasks will be written to `Inputs/2_preliminary_analysis.inputs-failed`, with a message to update resources to match the number of failed samples in `Scripts/2_preliminary_analysis_run_parallel_failed.pbs` and then submit.
+Any failed tasks will be written to `Inputs/2_preliminary_analysis.inputs-failed`, with a message to update resources to match the number of failed samples in `Scripts/2_preliminary_analysis_run_parallel_failed.pbs` and then resubmit the step 2 PBS job.
+Assuming no parameter errors or insufficient compute resource requests, the most likely task failures will be [random Wine errors](#random-task-errors-under-wine).

 After the failed tasks job has completed, run the checker script again, and if necessary, repeat the process of resubmitting and checking until no more failed tasks are found.